onhalfway/weijiacheng/docs/contents/wjch/en/spoken.md

 He is in his everyday clothes
 All for one, one for all
 It is none of your business
-He ofthen fails to keep his word
+He often fails to keep his word
 We all desire happiness
 I beg your pardon
 Tomorrow will be a holiday